Give Me Some Energy! Understanding the Energy Needs of the U.S.: Where It Comes From, Where It Goes, and What Needs to Change, by Nick Cheranich

 Since we have a base of about 100 “quads,” we can conveniently refer to percentages instead of Btu’s.
 As you can see on the lower left, the US uses about 37 quadrillion Btu’s of Petroleum, out of the total of about 100 quadrillion.
 So, about 37% of our total energy needs come from Petroleum.
 By contrast, Solar Energy represents just under 2% of our total energy needs.

-On the left, the brownish box at the top middle represents the amount of Btu’s needed for Electricity Generation.
+On the left, the brownish box at the top right represents the amount of Btu’s needed for Electricity Generation.
 The greatest portion of our total energy needs (38%) is used for generating electricity.
 Notice that most, if not all, of the “Renewable Energy” sources, such as Solar, Hydro, Wind, Geothermal, and Nuclear, are dedicated to Electricity Generation.
 These sources represent 43% of the energy used to generate electricity.

-Meanwhile, fossil fuel sources like Natural Gas (the blue line, 12.5 quads) and Coal (the black line, 8.9 quads) represent 57% of the energy needed for electricity generation.
+Meanwhile, fossil fuel sources like Natural Gas (the blue line, 12.5 quads) and Coal (the black line, 8.9 quads) represent 57% of the energy needed for Electricity Generation.

 On the right side of the chart, the four pink boxes represent the sectors where this energy flows and is consumed: Residential (households), Commercial (offices, hospitals, schools, restaurants), Industrial (factories, mining, agriculture), and Transportation (planes, trains, automobiles, and large container ships).
 Within these four sectors, the Transportation sector consumes the most energy, about 28%.